 Many wholesalers import products into Uganda that do not meet standards.
 Therefore, the government wants to introduce a new veterinary medicine importation policy.
 “With the new policy, the animal health commissioner will screen all veterinary drug and vaccine dealers before being licensed to distribute veterinary drugs in the country”, said the Minister.

 July 2018 – Cameroon: Technical workshop to validate the adoption of a preliminary draft sub-regional reference framework for the harmonization of offences and sanctions related to the practice of pharmacy in the CEMAC zone organized by OCEAC in Douala

-The Ministry of Health has launched the “Cooperation in strengthening laboratory quality insurance” project in order to enforce the fight against fake medicines.
+The Ministry of Health has launched the “Cooperation in strengthening laboratory quality assurance” project in order to enforce the fight against fake medicines.
 The project was initiated by the Humanitarian Centre for Pharmaceutical Professions and financed by the Global Fund.
-The project should enable the implementation of a quality control tool for medicines available for consumption and thus guarantee good quality medicines for everybody.
+The project should enable the implementation of a quality control tool for medicines available for consumption and thus guarantee good quality medicines for all.

-January 2019 – Guinea: special anti-fake medicines brigade created
+December 2018 – Guinea: Special anti-fake medicines brigade created

-The establishment of BRI-Medicrime – the Special anti-fake medicine Brigade – is the government’s first concrete initiative following the ratification of the Medicrime Convention.
+The establishment of BRI-Medicrime – the Brigade for the repression of illicit products likely to affect public health – is the government’s first concrete initiative following the ratification of the Medicrime Convention.
 The Brigade was created by the High Command of the National Gendarmerie, the Ministry of Health and the French Embassy in Guinea.
 The Brigade’s tasks will be to:

 • combat crime related to counterfeiting of medical products and attacks on public health;